gladstone28/gritt-ify/README.md

 This was forked and cloned.
-The paln is to do modifications so this READM.md is being added as the first commit by Gladstone Rose
+The plan is to do modifications so this README.md is being added as the first commit by Gladstone Rose